waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Status:** On Route 26 (Outside Victory Road).
 - **Location:** (7, 6).
 - **Goal:** Fly to Cerulean City.
-- **Action:** Selecting Pidgey (Mistral) -> Fly.
+- **Action:** Resetting Menu Navigation (Stuck in Pokedex) -> Return to Overworld.

 # Future Strategy
+1. Open Start Menu -> Pokemon -> Mistral -> Fly.
-1. Fly to Cerulean City.
+2. Fly to Cerulean City.
-2. Go North to Route 24/25.
+3. Go North to Route 24/25.
-3. Find Misty at the Cape.
+4. Find Misty at the Cape.

 # Tile Mechanics
 - **FLOOR_UP_WALL:** Acts as WALL from below, FLOOR from other directions.